YargKlnc/NoSQL-Challenge/README.md

 'Eat Safe, Love' magazine had specific questions they need to get answered, which will help them find the locations they wish to visit and avoid.

-    Some notes that were taken into consideration while exploring the dataset:
+    Below were taken into consideration while exploring the dataset:

 •	RatingValue refers to the overall rating decided by the Food Authority and ranges from 1-5.
 The higher the value, the better the rating. o	Note: This field also includes non-numeric values such as 'Pass', where 'Pass' means that the establishment passed their inspection but isn't given a number rating.
 We will coerce non-numeric values to nulls during the database setup before converting ratings to integers.